 \section{Summary and discussion}

 In this paper, we use 14 MW-size galaxies from the FIRE-2 cosmological zoom-in simulations to study the co-evolution between galaxies and their host dark matter halos.
-We focus on the transition behavior of galactic dynamics that separates the evolution into two distinct phases, and highlight the critical role of the two-phase formation of halos in driving the two-phase formation of galaxies.
+We focus on the transition behavior of galactic dynamics that separates the evolution into two distinct phases, and we link the two-phase formation of galaxies to that of their host halos.
 We particularly identify the processes from which dynamical hotness of galaxies originates, and we study the implications of our results for testing these processes using observations.
 Our main results and conclusions are summarized as follows. \begin{enumerate}[topsep=0pt,parsep=0pt,itemsep=0pt] \item We define a set of parameters that either quantify the dynamical state of a galaxy or reflect the consequence of a given dynamical state.
 These include the stellar masses in different kinematic components (thin disk, thick disk and bulge), the mass fractions of these components in the total stellar mass of a galaxy ($f_{\rm thin}$, $f_{\rm thick}$ and $f_{\rm bulge}$), the dynamical hotness ($\mathcal{H}$), and the burstiness of star formation ($\mathcal{B}$).
 We find that all these parameters follow a two-phase pattern in their time evolution, and we identify the characteristic times for the evolution of these parameters: the half-mass formation time of the bulge ($t_{\rm bulge,1/2}$), the transition time when mass fraction of the thin-disk component increases rapidly with time ($t_{\rm thin}$), the transition time in dynamical hotness ($t_{\cal H}$) of a galaxy, and the transition time in the burstiness of star formation ($t_{\cal B}$) (\S\ref{ssec:galaxy-properties}; Figs.~\ref{fig:visualization} and \ref{fig:Example}).